DanielUrbanoLuna/DanielUrbanoLuna/README.md

 - 🔭 I’m currently working in Servicios Informaticos Barcelona providing computer support to the waste department of the Generalitat de Catalunya.

-- 🌱 Recently graduated in higher technical Web App Development
+- 🌱 Graduated in higher technical Web App Development

 - 🤝 I would like to have the opportunity to work as an app developer.